nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to schedule a make-up lesson.
-2. LMS parses the make-up lesson details from the user's command.
+2. KeyContacts parses the make-up lesson details from the user's command.
-3. LMS requests for confirmation.
-4. User confirms the scheduling.
-5. LMS schedules the make-up lesson and notifies the user.
+5. KeyContacts schedules the make-up lesson and notifies the user.

    Use case ends.

 **Extensions**

 * 2a.
-LMS detects an error in the entered data.
+KeyContacts detects an error in the entered data.
   * 2a1.
-LMS requests for the correct data.
+KeyContacts requests for the correct data.
   * 2a2.
 User enters new data.
   * Steps 2a1-2a2 are repeated until the data entered are correct.
   * Use case resumes from step 3.

-* \*a.
-At any time, User chooses to cancel the scheduling process.
-  * \*a1.
-LMS requests to confirm the cancellation of the process.
-  * \*a2.
-User confirms the cancellation of the process.
-  * Use case ends.

 ---

 #### Use case: Delete a student